When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Swagway LLC Swagway X1: 267,000 units recalled due to fire risk.

-• iLive select models: 8,700 units recalled.
+• iLive Select Models: 8,700 units recalled.

 • Jetson Rogue Hoverboard: 53,000 units recalled.

-History of Hoverboard Recalls
+A Rocky Start: History of Hoverboard Recalls

 Safety Tip